arlonproj/arlon/docs/baseclusters.md

 This pushes a commit to the repo with these changes:
 - A `kustomization.yaml` file is added to the directory to make the manifest customizable by Kustomize.
-- A `configurations.yaml` file is added to configure the `namereference` Kustomize plugin to rename resource names.
+- A `configurations.yaml` file is added to configure the [namereference](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/transformerconfigs/README.md#name-reference-transformer)
+Kustomize plugin which ensures `reference` fields are correctly set when pointing to resource names that ArgoCD will modify using the Kustomize [nameprefix](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/nameprefix/) mechanism.
+The content of the file is sourced from this [Scott Lowe blog article](https://blog.scottlowe.org/2021/10/11/kustomize-transformer-configurations-for-cluster-api-v1beta1/).
 - All `namespace` properties in the cluster manifest are removed to allow Kustomize to override the namespace of all resources.